-

 Folsom white-collar crime attorney Chris Walsh is a former prosecutor.
 He dedicates his work to fighting for those accused of these serious crimes.
 If you’re facing white-collar crime charges, we encourage you to get in touch with our team at Walsh Law for premier criminal defense representation.

 Allegations of white-collar crimes demand a comprehensive defense.
-Schedule a free initial consultation by calling (916) 610-3558 or contacting us online today.
+Schedule a free initial consultation with our Folsom white-collar crimes attorney by calling (916) 610-3558 or contacting us online today.

 Types of White-Collar Crimes in California